 (TO-220) voltage regulator.
 However those typically have a maximum 35VDC input and will get very warm with >20V in (heatsink required).
 The 7815 also has a 2V voltage drop at 1A I_fwd, so you will be limited to ~17 to 35VDC input.

-For ultimate flexibility to the main bus, the 15V rail can instead be generated from another external power supply.
+For ultimate flexibility from the main bus, the 15V rail can instead be generated from another external power supply.

 Next, a generic 555 timer (U2) is configured in the standard astable oscillation mode with a duty cycle fixed at 50%.
 The operation frequency is set by R6 and C6, as well as an external series potentiometer

 (5kR), connected to J5.
 In the schematic above, this allows setting an operating frequency between about 23.4kHz and